Strategy

 Investment strategy

-Eurocommercial has more than 30 years’ experience in investing and managing shopping centres in Europe with a portfolio of just over €3.8 billion comprising 24 prime assets in Italy, France, Sweden and Belgium.
+Eurocommercial has more than 30 years’ experience in investing and managing shopping centres in Europe with a portfolio of almost €3.8 billion comprising 24 prime assets in Italy, France, Sweden and Belgium.

 A shopping centre specialist